dankraus/padawan360/README.md

 It is strongly recommended that you read this guide completely a few times before plugging things in or trying to run things.
 You should also review the code to get familiar with some of the options available to adjust.

+Note: this does NOT work with an Xbox One controller.
+Xbox One controllers use different wireless protocols.

 [The thread on Astromech for Padawan360 can be found here ](http://astromech.net/forums/showthread.php?t=19263_)

 ## Components